arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 ## Introduction

 Agriculture has always been a key part of human development.
-Humanity is constantly growing and the demand of more efficient, profitable, and green agriculture is one of the challenges that the industry has been working on during the last years.
+Humanity is constantly growing and the demand for more efficient, profitable, and green agriculture is one of the challenges that the industry has been working on during the last years.

 ![Application Note Overview.
 Each pot represents one individual irrigation zone capable of watering a crop field](assets/Thumbnail-green.png)